ibm-cloud-docs/cloud-object-storage/basics/aspera.md

 </project>
 ```

-Examples of initiating Aspera transfers with Java are available in [Using Java](/docs/services/cloud-object-storage/libraries/java.html#aspera) section.
+Examples of initiating Aspera high-speed transfers with Java are available in the [Using Aspera High-Speed Transfer](/docs/services/cloud-object-storage/libraries/java.html#aspera) section.

 ### Getting the SDK using Python
 {: #aspera-sdk-python}

-The {{site.data.keyword.cos_full_notm}} and Aspera Python SDKs are available from the Python Package Index (PyPI) software repository.
+The {{site.data.keyword.cos_full_notm}} and Aspera high-speed transfer Python SDKs are available from the Python Package Index (PyPI) software repository.

 ```
 pip install ibm-cos-sdk["aspera"]